toddledev/documentation/docs/15-packages/01-overview/index.md

 - Details about available attributes, events and configurations
 - Implementation examples and use cases

-You can give a star to packages you find useful by clicking the star icon next to the install button.
+You can give a star to packages you find useful by clicking the star icon next to the [kbd]install[kbd] button.
 Stars contribute to the package's ranking in the Popular tab.

 Additionally, you can clone any package by clicking the [kbd]clone[kbd] button, which creates a copy of the package in your account that you can modify.